-The project explores the role of interpersonal humor in the workplace for career success in science and engineering.
-Specifically, we will develop a humor intervention that allows employees to proactively improve their working environment and increase their career success.
-In a first step, we determine the use of humor in the workplace via an employee survey.
-Building on our findings from this survey and based on the analysis of the humor intervention, the project provides information on how the use of humor in the workplace affects the work climate, job satisfaction and career success.
+The project explored the role of interpersonal humor in the workplace for career success in science and engineering.
+Specifically, we developed a humor training and tested its effectiveness in enabling employees to proactively improve their career success.
+In a first step, we determined the use of humor in the workplace via an employee survey.
+Building on our findings from this survey and based on the findings from the randomized controlled trial using the humor training, the project provides information on how the use of humor in the workplace affects career success.

 The project draws on psychological, economic and sociological approaches and combines different empirical methods (interviews, surveys, experiments).

 The project team consists of Prof. Dr. Agnes Bäker, Dr. Jamie L. Gloor, Ramon Gmür and Felix Wüthrich.

 ARCHES research at the 81st Academy of Management Annual Meeting

 Research on the effects of workplace humor use by Agnes Bäker, Jennifer Hofmann and Mario Mechtel has been accepted for presentation at the 81st Annual Meeting of the Academy of Management.

 Humor research at the Academy of Management Annual Meeting

 Jamie L. Gloor (UZH) and Rashpal Dhensa-Khalon (Surrey) organized a symposium on workplace humor within and across hierarchies.
 Dr. Gloor presented her paper (joint with Cecily Cooper and Lynn Bowes-Sperry) on "Humor in uncertainty improves work relations and diversity?".
 Also see: http://www.jamiegloor.com/blog/2019/8/15/academy-of-management-in-boston.

 SAVE THE DATE!
 2nd Annual Winter Workshop on Humor (Jan.
 30-31, 2020)